AlaSQL/alasql/README.md

 ### AlaSQL ♥ D3.js

-AlaSQL plays nice with d3.js and gives you a convenient way to integrate a specific subset of your data vis the visual powers of d3.
+AlaSQL plays nice with d3.js and gives you a convenient way to integrate a specific subset of your data with the visual powers of D3.
 See more about [D3.js and AlaSQL in the wiki](https://github.com/agershun/alasql/wiki/d3.js)

 ### AlaSQL ♥ Excel

-AlaSQL can export data to both [Excel 2003 (.xls)](https://github.com/agershun/alasql/wiki/XLS) and [Excel 2007 (.xlsx)](https://github.com/agershun/alasql/wiki/XLSX) with coloring of cells and other Excel formatting functions.
+AlaSQL can export data to both [Excel 2003 (.xls)](https://github.com/agershun/alasql/wiki/XLS) and [Excel 2007 (.xlsx)](https://github.com/agershun/alasql/wiki/XLSX) formats with coloring of cells and other Excel formatting functions.

 ### AlaSQL ♥ Meteor